 Ski Conditioning Improves Performance

-As you look at the sport and recreation of skiing, there are several elements that you’ll need to be successful and injury-free, especially if you are an older adult/masters athlete.
+As you look at the sport and recreation of skiing, there are several elements that the older adult will need to be successful and injury-free, especially if you want to reclaim the ‘glory days’.
 Some of these performance needs are:

 - Ankle mobility: if you’re relying 100% on the boot form to provide you the flexibility to stay over your skis, you’re in for serious problems.